quicwg/base-drafts/draft-ietf-quic-transport.md

 Packets protected with 0-RTT keys use a type value of 0x06.
 The connection ID field for a 0-RTT packet is selected by the client.

-The client can send 0-RTT packets after having received a packet from the server if that packet does not complete the handshake.
-Even if the client receives a different connection ID from the server, it MUST NOT update the connection ID it uses for 0-RTT packets.
-This enables consistent routing for all 0-RTT packets.
+The client can send 0-RTT packets after receiving a Server Cleartext packet ({{packet-server-cleartext}}), if that packet does not complete the handshake.
+Even if the client receives a different connection ID in the Server Cleartext packet, it MUST continue to use the connection ID selected by the client for 0-RTT packets, see {{connection-id}}.

 Packets protected with 1-RTT keys that use long headers use a type value of 0x07 for key phase 0 and 0x08 for key phase 1; see {{QUIC-TLS}} for more details on